Semidefinite programming hierarchies for constrained bilinear optimization: De Finetti theorems with linear constraints

-The results can again be strengthened to a form studied in~ \cite{brandao13b} where $\rho_{AB_1^n}$ is not assumed to be symmetric but rather the systems that are kept are chosen at random.
-We discuss this separately in Section~\ref{sec:no-symmetry}.
+These results can again be strengthened to a form studied in \cite{brandao13b}, where $\rho_{AB_1^n}$ is not assumed to be symmetric but rather the systems that are kept are chosen at random.
+More precisely, we improve the so-called de Finetti theorem without symmetries of~\cite[Section 3]{brandao13b} by reducing the dependence from $d_B^{k/2}$ to polynomial in both $d_B$ and $k$, thereby solving one of the problems~\cite[Section 9]{brandao13b} had left open.